Docs

 Note

-In older versions of Vaadin, stylesheets were loaded using the @CssImport and @Stylesheet annotations — and in very old versions using the @HtmlImport annotation.
-While @CssImport and @Stylesheet still work, they’re no longer recommended as the primary way to load stylesheets.
+In older versions of Vaadin, stylesheets were loaded using @CssImport and @Stylesheet annotations.
+In much older versions, they were loaded using the @HtmlImport annotation.
+Although @CssImport `and `@Stylesheet still work, they’re recommended only for loading stylesheets into custom standalone components — not as the primary way to load application styles.

 Applying a Theme

 The theme contained in the folder is applied to the UI using the @Theme annotation, with the name of the theme folder as a parameter.
 The @Theme annotation must be placed on the class that implements the AppShellConfigurator interface.
 This interface is used for configuring various application features.
-In projects generated with Vaadin Start, that’s the Application class.
+For projects generated with Vaadin Start, that would be the Application class.

 @Theme("my-theme")